alljoyn/extras-webdocs/docs/develop/api-guide/notification/java.md

-Once a notification was sent out and the application writer would like to cancel it, for example, if the notification was sent for an event that no longer occurs, and the TTL is still valid, use the deleteLastMsg API to delete the last notification for a given messageType.
+Once a notification was sent out and the application writer would like to cancel it, for example, if the notification was sent for an event that no longer occurs, and the TTL is still valid, use the `deleteLastMsg` API to delete the last notification for a given `messageType`.

 ```java
 notificationSender.deleteLastMsg(messageType);